 - Would you be comfortable communicating with your professor and fellow students via the phone and e-mail?

 If you answered “yes” to these questions then you’ll probably do just fine.
-If you hesitated on some, or answered “no” you will have to put some additional effort into making the experience a good one.
+If you hesitated on some, or answered “no,” you will have to put some additional effort into making the experience a good one.
 Another good tool to determine your aptitude for distance education is the “ToOLS: Test of Online Learning Success,” a self-assessment that can be accessed here.
 Be sure you have access to a relatively new computer with a dependable connection to the Internet.

-Before you can begin classes and start a degree program you first must be admitted to California State University, Chico.
-Please review admission information and deadlines, as some application periods are limited.
-You can apply now through November 30, 2014 for fall 2015 admission.
+The next opportunities to apply for admission will be for the spring 2018 semester (the application period is expected to be August 1-31, 2017) and the fall 2018 semester (October 1-November 30, 2017).
 You must meet the same University admissions requirements and deadlines as on-campus students.
 You may request that an information letter be emailed to you; this letter will give an overview of our program and include the link to obtain an online application to the University.
 These degree programs are designed for students who have completed two years at a community college or at a four-year college (the equivalent of 60 semester units), with all lower division general education requirements met before admission to CSU, Chico.

-To start the application process, please send an email to firstname.lastname@example.org with your full name, email address, your phone number, and the degree program in which you are interested.
-You will be contacted with information about the next steps in the application procedure.
+To start the application process, please send an email to email@example.com with your full name, email address, your phone number, and the degree program in which you are interested.
+You will be sent information about the next steps in the application procedure.

 Note: If the formal admissions deadline has passed, there may still be a way for you to enroll in courses on a space-available basis through the Open University program.